"I'll be here..." "Why...?" "I'll be 'waiting' here..." "For what?" "I'll be waiting... for you, so... if you come here... you'll find me. I promise."

 Torture Technician: Seifer fills this role while the team is being held in D-District Prison.

-In the original Japanese, it's a particular kind of bread.
+In the original Japanese, it's a particular kind of bread (a common trope in high school anime).
 In the French version, it's pretzels.

 Train Job: Squall, Selphie, and Zell's first mission as SeeDs is to assist the Timber resistance with one of these to kidnap Galbadian President Vinzer Deling.
 It's done in a way that's definitely cool but would be impossible to pull off in reality, with the team using switch tracks to swap out a dummy train car with the President's car.

 Trauma Inn: Well, duh.
 This is an RPG, so a night at the inn cures everything.

 True Blue Femininity: Rinoa, Ellone, Fujin and the GF Shiva.
 Also as kids during the orphanage flashback, Quistis was wearing a navy blue shirt and Selphie wore a denim jumper.

 True Companions: The party, especially after they learn that most of them grew up together in the same orphanage.

 Two-Teacher School: Aside from Quistis and a minor NPC named Mr. Aki, none of Balamb Garden's instructors ever actually make appearances.
 This may be justified by the fact that Squall graduates within the first stages of the game and no longer attends classes.

 Tykebomb: The SeeDs begin their training at a very young age and are brought up to be the best and most highly skilled soldiers.
 And as the end of the game reveals, Squall getting lost after Time Compression ended up with him turning himself into one, as well as the other orphans he lived with.

 Unbroken Vigil: Squall to Rinoa, after Rinoa falls into her coma.
 He takes the vigil on the move when he decides to take Rinoa to Esthar in search of Ellone.